-COURSE OUTCOMES: After the completion of this course, the student will be able to
+Upon completion of this course, students will be able to:

 - 1. Develop their personality and achieve their highest goal of life. - 2.
 Lead the nation and mankind to peace and prosperity. - 3.
-Practice emotional self regulation. - 4.
+Practice emotional self-regulation. - 4.
 Develop a positive approach to work and duties. - 5.
 Develop a versatile personality.